wp-plugins/wp-ajaxify-comments/readme.txt

 Yes, the plugin uses jQuery blockUI plugin (http://malsup.com/jquery/block/) to block the UI while the comment is sent to the server and to show popup overlays containing the error and info messages and jsuri (http://code.google.com/p/jsuri/) for query string manipulation.

 == Changelog ==

+= 0.14.1 =
+* Fixed compatibility to jQuery "no conflict mode"

 = 0.14.0 =
 * Added options to customize texts